 EOS plays the same role as BNB, ETH, ICP, ADA, and TRX in primarily settling transactions through the decentralized applications (DAPPS) running on their blockchains.

 Since 2021, there have been whispers that Grayscale wants to include EOS in its ever-growing list of digital trusts after Bitcoin, Ethereum, and Stellar Trusts among others.

 Aside from this, there have been several partnerships and upgrades to the EOSIO network that have resulted in gains for the cryptocurrency.

-This is the primary reason why the crypto trading asset has returned an impressive 163.66% year-to-date.
+This is the primary reason why the crypto trading asset has returned 101% since its launch.
 Although this presents a great opportunity for you as a trader or investor, the future of digital currencies is still unknown.